asyasaydam/Young-Adults-Coresidense/README.md

 Repository Contents:
 This repository includes a step-by-step build-up of the analysis.
 To replicate the results, use the master.do file as your entry point.
+Readme.txt explains more in detail.